stevetorr/wannier_shift/docs/header.md

    - Instance type: 1 m4.4xlarge

 No additional storage is required, and the default settings can be used for other configurations.

-  Install necessary packages:

-    $ sudo apt-get update

-After confirming that Python is already installed,
+Confirm that Python is already installed:

     $ python3 --version
     $ Python 3.5.2

-install the following:
+Then install the necessary packages:

+    $ sudo apt-get update
     $ sudo apt-get install python-pip
     $ sudo pip install numpy
     $ sudo apt-get install unzip

-Now upload a zip file that contains 200 files “new_proc_wan_200” to the VM, and unzip:
+Now upload a zip file “new_proc_wan_200” to the VM, and unzip:

-    $ unzip new_proc_wan_all.zip
+    $ unzip new_proc_wan_200.zip

 After following these steps, the serial_query_profile.py code should be ready to be run in the new_proc_wan_200 directory: